m1k3lm/ps_adminer/Readme.md

 # Adminer Link
-Add access to adminer from your prestashop admin
+Add access to adminer from your prestashop admin.

-Use at you own risk
+*Use at you own risk*